merovex-archival/merovex.github.io/_posts/2010-12-12-when-should-you-register-your-work.markdown

 categories:
 - Writing
 - Legal
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "Ben Wilson suggests there's too much bad advice on copyrighting, and proceeds to offer more bad advice."
+description: Ben Wilson suggests there's too much bad advice on copyrighting, and proceeds to offer more bad advice.
+tags:
+- Writing
+- Legal
 ---
 There's a lot of bad copyright advice out there.
 I recently read a blog (that is no longer published as of 2012) that offered what I considered questionable copyright advice.
 I've read a lot of advice on copyright and writing over the past 25 years, and the article rehashed most of it.
 While I am not a lawyer, I did earn a Juris Doctorate, and focused on Intellectual property law.
 So, I have a different perspective.